Dogma (film): Deleted scenes

 On the film's official website, Smith described a scene that did not make the final cut: a climactic face-off in the hospital between Silent Bob, a badly burned and half-decomposed triplet, and the Golgothan.
 The battle was to end with the triplet killing Bethany (temporarily), and God, newly liberated, transforming the Golgothan into flowers.
 Test audiences felt the scene had "too much Golgothan", and the film's run time already exceeded two hours, so the scene was eliminated.

-One scene that gained infamy among Kevin Smith's fanbase was known as the "Fat Albert sequence."
-When Bethany and Rufus find Jay & Silent Bob in the strip club, a gang in the club (led by Dwight Ewell) grows jealous that the stripper is paying more attention to Jay & Silent Bob than them.
-The gang confronts Jay & Silent Bob, and, thanks to Jay's insults, the gang draws guns on Jay & Silent Bob.
+Another deleted scene has come to be known as the "Fat Albert sequence".
+In the strip club, a gang (led by Dwight Ewell) grows jealous that the stripper is paying more attention to Jay & Silent Bob than to them.
+The gang confronts them and draws guns.
 Jay & Silent Bob then defuse the situation by taking to the stage and performing the theme song from Fat Albert.
-This whole incident makes Rufus realize that the stripper is the muse Serendipity, and she actually deescalated things by giving Jay & Silent Bob the idea.
-The scene was in the film when it screened at Cannes, but was removed from the film when it was released to theaters.
-The scene gained infamy as fans began speculating on Smith's View Askew message boards as to why it was removed.
-According to Smith on the Dogma: Special Edition DVD, he removed the scene because the feedback he received was that it ran on too long, and was not very funny.
+Rufus realizes that the stripper is the muse Serendipity, and she actually deescalated things by giving Jay & Silent Bob the idea.
+The sequence was in the film when it screened at Cannes, but was removed before its general release.
+The scene gained notoriety as fans began speculating as to why it was removed.
+On the Dogma: Special Edition DVD, Smith said the feedback he received was that the scene ran too long and was not very funny.

 Release

-This film was originally scheduled for a November 1998 release, and to be released by Miramax Films, but due to controversy, the film was postponed for a 1999 release, and the rights were passed on to Lions Gate Films for the United States, although Miramax Films retained foreign distribution rights.
+Dogma was originally scheduled for a November 1998 release by Miramax Films, but due to controversy, the film was postponed for a 1999 release.
+Bob and Harvey Weinstein reportedly bought the rights to the movie for 10-14 million dollars.
+They then sold the distribution rights to Lions Gate Films for the United States, although Miramax Films retained foreign distribution rights.

-Dogma was released on DVD and VHS by Columbia TriStar Home Video in May 2000.
-This was followed by a 2-disc Special Edition DVD in 2001, and then on Blu-ray in 2008.
-Dogma is unavailable to stream or purchase digitally due to the film's rights being owned personally by Bob and Harvey Weinstein in a deal that predates streaming.
-It is also out of print on home media, leading to inflated prices among resellers.
-In 2022, in lieu of the release of Clerks III, Smith talked about trying to buy back the rights to Dogma from the Weinsteins.
-He claimed that both of his offers were "scoffed at" and added that "my movie about angels is owned by the devil himself."
+The film was screened but was not entered into competition at the 1999 Cannes Film Festival.